Buezrello/sap-fiori-tutorial/README.md

 ## Additional Notes

+- Search Feature:
+The application now supports searching products by ProductName.
+Users can enter a search term in the search bar above the table.
+The table dynamically filters and displays only the products that match the search term.
 - The `README.md` has been updated to include detailed instructions for running and testing the app.
 - The application has been thoroughly tested with real and mock data.